Rakeela/dragora-notes/2022-12-19-Three-Hundred-and-Eighteenth.md

 189.5 hours.
 I just had an idea for something that could seriously improve human health outcomes!
 I want leptin filters as an implant!
 I'm recording more of this idea in [[Imagine-a-body-implant]].

+191.5 hours.
+I've been studying medical documents related to leptin sensitization.
+It turns out there's a category of pharmaceutical called GLP-1 Agonists which are known to have leptin sensitization impacts.
+There's also a compound isolated from ashwagandha called "Withaferin A" that caused leptin sensitization in obese mice according to two studies (one in 2016 and the other in 2018.)

+---
+Starting a new file.
+Setting my target at 604 words, but no big deal if I miss it.

+781 words.
+I'm going to turn it in.

+---
+195 hours.
+SGLT-2 inhibitors should also be noted as weight loss drugs, since they cause the excretion of glucose in the urine to the tune of 60-100 grams daily.
+That's 240-400 calories of glucose not being absorbed by the body.
+It wouldn't keep up with dedicated overconsumption like digging into a candy hoard, but it might help with less extreme cases.

 ---
 Back to [[day-post-archive]]